 - High-Speed 4G with download speed of 150 Mbps & upload rate of 50 Mbps

-On the front side, you can find 3 major indications – WiFi, Network signal strength, and battery whereas on the opposite side you can find the QR code, User id, password, and IMEI number.
-The power button is placed somewhat inside on the left side, which is kinda hard to press but you’ll get used to it after using it for few days.
+On the front side, you can find three primary indications – WiFi, Network signal strength, and battery whereas on the opposite side you can find the QR code, User id, password, and IMEI number.
+The power button is placed somewhat inside on the left side, which is quite hard to press but you’ll get used to it after using it for few days.
 Also, the reset button can be seen just above the power button.
 As usual, at the bottom, you can find a micro USB port which is to power up the battery.

 Starting up with GlocalMe U2

 The first thing I did was downloaded their official app and registered a new account.
-This is to control everything!
-Just like they mentioned in the campaign it does come with a welcome offer of 100MB, and I got around 5GB to test the device.
+It is to control everything!
+Just like they mentioned, it does come with a welcome offer of 100MB, and I got around 5GB to test the device.
 Before connecting the device, I went through all the settings and tabs in the app, and here are few screenshots.

 Yup, you can top up the dongle just from the mobile app, and can continuously monitor the data consumption on the app itself.